How to Use a Coping Saw to Create Perfect Curves

 Step 1: Choose and Install the Right Blade

-For woodworking projects, your blade should have 15 teeth or fewer to be able to cut through wood.
+For woodworking projects, your blade should have 15 teeth or fewer to cut through wood.
 High-carbon blades are suitable for cutting through metal sheets.
-If you want to cut plastic, choose a helical blade, while a wire blade will be able to cut through tiles.
+If you want to cut plastic, choose a helical blade, while a wire blade can cut through tiles.

-If the blade isn’t installed, start by installing it from the spigot away from the handle.
+If the blade isn’t installed, install it from the spigot away from the handle.
 Then press down to secure it in place and adjust its tension.

 Step 2: Secure Your Material